aluminiumgeek/pbc-bot/README.md

 - g - I'm Feeling Lucky!
 - help - Show help message.
 - hey - Hey!
-- echo - Echoes your text
+- echo - Echoes your text.
 - weather - Get current weather in a city.
 - man - An interface to the on-line reference manuals.
 - pic - Get a picture that matches a pattern.